zeroluck/docs/sources/reference/interception-scripts/index.md

 **For a list of pre-written, open source Gluu authentication scripts, view our [server integrations](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations)**

 An authentication script enables you to customize the user authentication experience.
-For example, you can write a script that enables a two-factor authentication mechnaism like Duo Security.
+For example, you can write a script that enables a two-factor authentication mechanism like Duo Security.
 By default oxAuth uses simple username/password authentication method.
-This scipt type allows an admin to implement more secure workflows to cover an organizations security requirements.
-It extends the base scipt type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods:
+This script type allows an admin to implement more secure workflows to cover an organizations security requirements.
+It extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods:

 `def isValidAuthenticationMethod(self, usageType, configurationAttributes):`